MantisVision/webUtils/docs/buffer.md

 Once the end of the video is reached and the total amount of the decoded frames is known, you might want to rescale the buffer size up or down by calling the ```modifyBuffer``` method.

-If the video jumps to a different timestamp, you might want to see if the next frame number can be paired with an aleready decoded data.
-This can be done by registering a callbac using the method ```reportIfMissingDataForNextFrame```.
+If the video jumps to a different timestamp, you might want to see if the next frame number can be paired with an already decoded data.
+This can be done by registering a callback using the method ```reportIfMissingDataForNextFrame```.
-It will be triggered if the very next frame number extracted from the frame by RYSKBuffer doesn't have a coresponding volumetric data yet.
+It will be triggered if the very next frame number extracted from the frame by RYSKBuffer doesn't have a corresponding volumetric data yet.
 The number of the frame is returned as the parameter of the callback.
 However, the callback won't be triggered at all if there already is a data to pair to the next frame